dcaponi/sveltekit-pocketbase-starter/README.md

 8. Create routes in `/routes` following standard SvelteKit developer guidance
    1. If you want them to be *protected* i.e. user is logged in to see the page, add the folder to `const protectedRoutes = ['/protected']` in `AccountsApp/src/routes/+layout.server.ts`
    2. You can also configure the page an un-authed user gets bounced to (in this example its `/login`)

+## Adding to Existing Project
+Assumes you have a SvelteKit project as created with `npm create svelte@latest <project name>`
+1. `npm i pocketbase`
+2. Add the PocketBase type from this project's `app.d.ts` to yours if you use TypeScript
+3. Add `Handle` logic from `/hooks.server.ts` to your own `/hooks.server.ts` (create this file if necessary)
+4. Add the logic from `/routes/+layout.server.ts` `load` function to your `/routes/+layout.server.ts` (create this file if necessary)
+5. Copy the `/routes/callback` `/routes/confirm-verification` and `/routes/login` folders. to your `routes`.
+If you have a `/routes/login` page, you may need to merge logic.
+Add styles as required
+6. Modify the `protectedRoutes` array in `/routes/+layout.server.ts` to mark any routes you need auth blocked.
+7. Follow all the PocketBase setup instructions from `Getting Started - Local Development` at least one `Optional - <auth flow>`

 ## Optional - Email/Password Flow with Confirmation Email
    1. Go to "Mail Settings" and set the "Verification Template" Action URL to `{APP_URL}/confirm-verification/{TOKEN}`